Tower Bridge spans the River Thames on a clear day, with a boat in the foreground and city buildings behind.

 An illustration of a turquoise thumb pointing up with black outlines, displayed against a grey background, representing a recommendation.

-Our top tip: Get there as early as you can and head straight to the Crown Jewels before the queue builds.
+Our top tips: Book your Tower of London ticket in advance, and you’ll skip the gate queue entirely and head straight in.
+On the day, get there as early as you can and go straight to the Crown Jewels before the crowds build.
 After that, join a guided tour with a Yeoman Warder from the main entrance.
 They run every 30 minutes and last about 45 minutes.
 We’ve done the tour a few times now, and each guide brings something different.
-It’s genuinely the best way to get a feel for the Tower’s wild history.
+It’s the best way to get a feel for the Tower’s wild history.

 If you’re after a lively part of town that’s always buzzing, Covent Garden is a great shout.
 Right in the middle of the West End, it’s known for its street performers, busy market, and mix of shops and restaurants.